anumkhanit/azure-wireshark-network-protocols/README.md

 </p>

 <h1>Observing Network Traffic</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark and experiment with Network Security Groups.
-Some notes and screenshots are provided for highlights of some or all explanations.
+In this tutorial, let's observe various network traffic to and from Azure Virtual Machines with Wireshark and experiment with Network Security Groups.
+I've left notes and few screenshots are provided for highlights of some or all explanations.

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines)
-- RD Client (Remote Desktop)
+- Microsoft RD Client (Remote Desktop)
-- Powershell
+- Windows Powershell
-- Various Network Protocols (ICMP, SSH, DNCP, DNS)
+- Various Network Protocols (ICMP, SSH, DNCP, DNS, TCP Port ===)
 - Wireshark (Protocol Analyzer)

 <h2>Operating Systems Used </h2>

-- macOS
+- macOS M1
-- Windows 10 Pro
+- Windows 10 Pro (Virtual Machine)
-- Ubuntu Server 22.04
+- Ubuntu Server 22.04 (Virtual Machine)

 -----

-<h1>Part 1: Set Up Resources</h1>
+<h1>Part 1: Set Up Resources at Microsoft Azure</h1>

 - Create a Resource Group.
-- Create a **Windows 10 Virtual Machine (VM)** (with RDP Port) and assign it to the previously created Resource Group.
-Allow the VM to create a new Virtual Network (Vnet) and Subnet during setup.
+- Create a **Windows 10 Virtual Machine (VM1)** (with RDP Port) and assign it to the Resource Group you've created.
+Allow the VM1 to create a new Virtual Network (Vnet) and Subnet during setup.
-- Create a (Linux) **Ubuntu 22.04 VM** (with SSH Port) and assign it to the same Resource Group and Vnet.
+- Create a VM2 **Ubuntu 22.04 VM** (with SSH Port) and assign it to the same Resource Group.
+Allow the VM2 to create another Vnet and Subnet during the setup.
-- Observe the Virtual Network within Network Watcher.

 </br>